ringecosystem/RingDAO/README.md

 Only addresses that have been granted `PROPOSER_PERMISSION_ID` on the plugin can create proposals.
 These adresses belong to the multisig's governed by the Security Council.

-Proposals can only be executed when the veto threshold hasn't been reached after a given period of time.
+Proposals can only be executed when the veto threshold hasn't been reached after a minimum period of time.

 The governance settings need to be defined when the plugin is installed but the DAO can update them at any time.